pascalr/admin/docs/grant_application.md

 For the company, I aim to model what FarmBot[1] is doing.
 It's a company that your organisation supported in 2014.
 I want to spend some time developping the product, then launch a crowdfunding campaign.
 It is usefull for gaining visibility, sales and financing in order to manufacture.
 Like them, I aim to provide open-source hardware and software and sell kits to assemble.

 I have the ambition of growing the company.
 I would like to pursue further funding and hire employees.
 This way we develop the product quicker and we profit more from being first to market.
 Some companies in the same area are huge and have a lot of ressources to compete.
-For example, Samsung is spending a lot in research and development in the connected kitchen.
+For example, Samsung is spending a lot in research and development in it's smart kitchen.
 Being first to market gives me a competitive edge, but I have to be big enough then.

 [1] https://farm.bot/